The Guide to Chablis Wine

 - black truffle fricassée over creamy polenta

 The Chablis Climate

-The region of Chablis is what they call semi-continental which means growing high quality grapes is very challenging.
-Chablis does have idyllic hot summers, but poor weather in the spring or fall is what wreaks havoc on a vintage.
-This is very common in Chablis.
+The region of Chablis is what they call semi-continental, which means growing high-quality grapes is very challenging.
+Chablis does have idyllic hot summers, but poor weather in the spring or fall commonly wreaks havoc on the vintage.
 For example, spring frosts may kill the vines, and rain in the fall will stop grapes from fully ripening.
 Fortunately, (and oddly enough) we can thank climate change for giving Chablis a running streak of highly delicious vintages.
-So, if you’re on the look out for your next bottle, now is the time.
+So, if you’re on the lookout for your next bottle, now is the time.